Best places to stay in Vienna

 Leafy Leopoldstadt is separated from Innerestadt by the Danube Canal and connected to the same by many pedestrian bridges.
 It runs from the city center all the way to Danube in northeast Vienna.
 Prater Public Park, the largest green space in Vienna is the greatest crowd-magnet with its chestnut-shaded gardens and beer gardens.
 The famous Wiener Riesenrad Ferris Wheel lies in the inner Leopoldstadt, while the waterfront sandy areas house a large number of cafes and beach bars.
 For travelers, this neighborhood is one of the best places to stay in Vienna.
 It’s centrally located, but enough aloof to keep the traffic and noise away.

 Go south of Innerestadt and you reach Schleifmuhlgasse, an insanely happening neighborhood brimming with art galleries, trendy restaurants, boutique stores, whiskey bars and flower shops.
 The ever famous shopping avenue called Mariahilferstrasse, replete with top-notch designers and brands, runs through this neighborhood.
 Vienna’s main Train Station Wien Westbahnhof is in close proximity to Schleifmuhlgasse, besides the most popular open-air bazaar of Naschmarkt.
-For budget travelers, this Bezirke (district) in Vienna is the ideal for a stay.
+For budget travelers, this Bezirke (district) in Vienna is the best place to stay.

 Whether you wish to gaze at the medieval architecture, or stroll along the Danube waterfront, you choice of stay in Vienna will help you get the bang for your buck!
 So take your pick and go Europe!